Aaron Coleman Papers

 A renowned poet and translator, Aaron Coleman, has been widely published in venues like The New York Times Magazine, and his first two books received a great reception.
 St. Trigger won the Button Chapbook Poetry Prize in 2016, and Threat Come Close, published by Four Way Books in 2018, was the 2020 GLCA New Writers Award for Poetry winner and longlisted for The Believer Book Award.

 Early mentor Diane Seuss wrote of Coleman’s debut, Threat Come Close: “Whitman-like in its expansiveness, with Dickinson’s ferocious interiority, this collection represents the ravishing next step in American poetry.”
-And the poet Terrance Hayes wrote, “Quizzical, idiosyncratic, and blood-fueled: this extraordinary debut epitomizes how the best of our contemporary poetry sings.”
+The poet Terrance Hayes wrote, “Quizzical, idiosyncratic, and blood-fueled: this extraordinary debut epitomizes how the best of our contemporary poetry sings.”

 Coleman also received fellowships from the National Endowment for the Arts in 2021, the J. William Fulbright Program, the Cave Canem Foundation, and the American Literary Translators Association.
 He is currently a postdoctoral fellow in Critical Translation Studies at the University of Michigan.